leivaa21/discordts-template/src/services/commands/README.md

 > - Example: if command is !ping, the command.name should be ping
 >   that will do that you can execute !PING and still running the command
 >   (see commandHandler in Events)
+> - Hints: in the command _!ping_ you have a sample of basic message text command
+>   Also in _!prefix_ you have a sample of config modifying command!